-For the first time since 2010, Star Clippers will operate a winter season in Southeast Asia.
+For the first time since 2010, Star Clippers (small cruise line) will operate a winter season in Southeast Asia.
 The itineraries include Malaysia, Thailand and Singapore from December 2016 through April 2017.

 Two itineraries are planned for the tall ship, northbound and southbound, as well as 7 departures that either start or end in Singapore.
 Cruisers can expect to see uninhabited snorkeling sites and islands, such as Ko Surin National Marine Park, Similan Islands, Phang Nga Bay, Penang and Langkawi.